cuiyongbo/hello-world/my_wiki/programmer_note/linux_system_call/shm_overview.rst

    until the system is shutdown, or until all processes have unmapped the object and it has been deleted with :manpage:`shm_unlink(3)`.

-   On Linux, shared memory objects are created in a (*tmpfs*) virtual filesystem, normally mounted under :file:`/dev/shm` or :file:`/run/shm`.
+   On Linux, shared memory objects are created in a virtual filesystem(*tmpfs*), normally mounted under :file:`/dev/shm` or :file:`/run/shm`.

 **NOTES**